Jesssullivan/timberbuddy/README.md

   - The sveltkit application uses the `node-adapter` as part of the vite build process to make this possible.
   - The *Sveltekit application* is responsible for handling the POST API and **creating** and **writing** to the static json data file.
 The Sveltekit application is responsible for all http communication.
 - The *node server* is responsible for pi GPIO connections (buttons!) websocket connections, managing atomic hardware state and i2c bus and for **reading** the static json file during routine execution.
-- includes keyboard support and does its best to allow for graceful socket, GPIO and fs exit (allowing for the systemd service to properly manage keepalive)
+- includes keyboard support and does its best to allow for graceful socket, GPIO and fs exit (allowing for the systemd service to properly keep the  service alive)

 **About The Darwin Server:**
 - I also wrote a development node server for macos that uses keyboard presses as a stand-in for hardware GPIO buttons.
 This does not allow for i2c bus communication, but does help troubleshoot socket / http development.